 In figure 1.1 one can see a rough sketch of the system architecture, which is planned.
 The signal flow is from the left to the right.
 First the assay has to be excited, which is done by a voltage source connected to a light emitting diode (LED).
 This can also be another voltage controlled source of light.
 Hence this has TBD.
-The light source however is controlled by software (Microcontroller, $\mu$ C), which is done by a simple e.g. transistor circuit.
+The light source however is controlled by software (Microcontroller, μ C), which is done by a simple e.g. transistor circuit.
 Using this approach has the advantage, that one can mix up the received signal to a higher band by switching the light source on and off with a rectangular signal of e.g. 1 kHz.
 By doing so one can suppress noise.
 In this case one simply compares the average value when turned on to the average value when turned off.
 The difference is the value one is looking for.

-The emitted light has to be filtered.
-As the wavelengths in this case are in the nm region, a optical filter is needed.
+The likelihood, that the emitted light has to be filtered is quite high.
+Hence one needs an optical filter.
 Behind the filter a photo diode is located, which converts the light signal to an electrical signal.
 This signal probably has to be processed in a analog way (e.g. amplification and filtering) before it is transfered in the digital world (analog-digital converter, ADC).
 In the digital world one has a lot of possibilities.
-The first idea was to transmit the data via bluetooth to a phone.
-As one egineering team member jumped off and another one can not contribute full-time the strategy has been changed to use a simple OLED instead as a UI.
-This can be extended by e.g. buttons.